9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 We made the DuckDuckGo plugin system because we strongly believe that (relevant) instant answers provide a much better search experience than traditional (link) results.
 As such, we'd love to show them for as many search queries as possible.

-We're not experts in every subject, e.g. bioinformatics, nor do we have the resources to develop plugins for niche search areas, e.g. lego parts.
+We're not knowledgeable about every subject, e.g. bioinformatics, nor do we have the resources to develop plugins for niche search areas, e.g. lego parts.
 Yet we know there could be great instant answers in those areas and thousands of others!

 That's where you come in.
-You may be an expert or know an expert or know an expert site in a certain search areas.
-If so, you're in a great position to help develop plugins for those areas.
+You may know enough about certain search areas to help develop plugins for those areas.
 We also have an ever-increasing list of [plugin suggestions](http://duckduckgo.uservoice.com) from DuckDuckGo users.

 In any case, we hope that you will consider helping to make some DuckDuckGo plugins.
 Here's why you might want to: